-On this day in 1665, Pepys wrote in his diary,:
+On this day in 1665, Samuel Pepys wrote in his diary:

-The 1665 outbreak of Bubonic Plague – the “Great Plague” – killed at least 70000 people in London, and possibly as many as 100000 – far more than the “Black Death” of 1348-9, although far fewer in proportion to the overall population.
+The “Great Plague” was now well past its peak, and some semblance of normality was beginning to return to a stricken city.
+The “Great Plague” killed at least 70000 people in London, and possibly as many as 100000 – far more than the “Black Death” of 1348-9, although far fewer in proportion to the overall population.
 The “Bills of Mortality” show that of the 70000 recorded Plague deaths, only 10000 were in the 97 parishes within the walls of the City – possibly because a significant proportion of those inhabitants who could afford to do so had fled to the country.
 The remaining 60000 Plague deaths were in the 16 parishes without the walls, the 5 in Westminster, and the 12 in Middlesex and Surrey.
 Stepney was the worst affected, with 6500 deaths.

-The Parish Clerks’ “Bills of Mortality” for the Plague Year of 1665 are examined at the church of All Hallows Staining on our “London Wall” standard walk, and on our “Tudor and Stuart London”, “Tudor and Stuart City highlights” and “Lost City highlights” themed specials.
+The Parish Clerks’ “Bills of Mortality” for the Plague Year of 1665 are examined at the church of All Hallows Staining on our “London Wall” standard walk, and on our “Tudor and Stuart London”, “Tudor and Stuart City highlights” and “Great Fire of London” themed specials.
 The bulk of the church collapsed in 1671, the foundations undermined by plague burials.

 Further details of all our walks are available in the Our Guided Walks section of this web-site.

 Bookings may be made through the “Contact/Booking” section of the web-site, or by e-mail (firstname.lastname@example.org).